tutuzeraa/ASGRA/README.md

 For generating the scene graphs, we utilize this work: [Pix2Grp](https://github.com/SHTUPLUS/Pix2Grp_CVPR2024).
 We did some adaptations to output the scene graphs in the format that we could process.
 To generate the graphs as we did, follow the instructions in [here](https://github.com/tutuzeraa/Pix2Grp_CVPR2024/tree/a8e9fbb4c4c798c0dd456d1570ff1a524c004a50?tab=readme-ov-file#instructions).

+## Weights

+You can download the pretrained weights for the places8 dataset in [here](https://huggingface.co/tutuzera/ASGRA/blob/main/asgra_best.pt).

 ## To run